 Retry all failed artifacts link at the bottom of results table

 - only visible when there are more than one error).
 If problem persists after retry some linking, and it is not due to a remote server constraint, the safest is to click on the

 and wait for a resolution .
 When problem is due to a remote server constraint, the remote message is quoted in gray text and the extra option

 Save locally will be available for that individual link.

 In this case, check whether what remote server says can be solved either by you or some administrator (problem could be remotely or locally originated) and retry the linking after that, otherwise proceed as before because saving a link locally is not recommended;

-doing so implies to create only the link from Jira to the OSLC Remote Application but without creating the back link from the OSLC Remote Application to
+doing so implies to create only the link from Jira, to the OSLC Remote Application, but without creating the link backward and breaking traceability.

 Once a single issue link is created (not necessarily a Collaboration Link), you will be able to start the